twcmchang/MLDS2017/hw3/README.md

 ## Usage

+### Training

-To train a model with image folder 'faces' and text vectors 'vec_hair_eyes.p' for 600 epochs:
+(Default) To train a improved WGAN model with image folder 'faces' and text vectors 'vec_hair_eyes.pkl' for 600 epochs:

-	$ python main.py --train
+	$ python train.py

+Some samples of generated images will be stored in temp_samples_WGAN_v2, and checkpoints will be stored in save_WGAN_v2.

-Or you can specify the image folder by --dataset, file of text vectors by --tag_filename, and number of epochs by --epoch, for example:
+Or you can specify the model by --model (other choices are DCGAN and WGAN), image folder by --dataset, file of text vectors by --tag_filename, and number of epochs by --epoch, for example:

-	$ python main.py --dataset mnist --tag_filename vec_hair_eyes.p --epoch 200 --train
+	$ python train.py --model DCGAN --dataset faces --tag_filename vec_hair_eyes_padding.pkl --epoch 200

+Some samples of generated images will be stored in temp_samples_DCGAN, and checkpoints will be stored in save_DCGAN.

-For further arguments, please refer to flags defined in main.py.
+For further parameters, please refer to args defined in train.py.

+### Generation

+To generate images from a saved model and a testing text to a specific folder:

+	$ python generate.py --testing_text testing_text.txt --sample_dir samples --init_from save_WGAN_v2

 ## References